LalleSX/4chanZ/README.md

 4chan Z is a 4chan extension that adds a variety of features to the site.

+### The React code is currently not showing up when you build it, but it shows up in the vite dev

 ## Features

 **Note: This is a work in progress.
 If a feature is checked off, it means it is implemented but not necessarily working as intended.**